 With the number of artificial satellites (i.e. objects in orbit) around the Earth continuing to increase, so does the probability of collision between two orbiting entities.
-This is especially true for Low Earth Orbit (LEO), where there is a proliferation of small satellites constellations [24].
+This is especially true for Low Earth Orbit (LEO), where there is a proliferation of small satellites constellations [19].

-There is currently no international regulation regarding space debris management or disposal, but the need is emerging: on January 26th, 2021, the US Space Command chief pled for the creation of an institution dedicated to space traffic control [25], while the US Congress will provide \$10 million in 2021 for the creation of a program to develop space traffic management [26].
-In Europe, within the Horizon 2020 program [27], the European Commission (EC) started in January 2021 the SPACEWAYS project [28], which intends to create a common understanding of the guidelines and standards necessary to develop a Space Traffic Management (STM) concept for the EU.
+There is currently no international regulation regarding space debris management or disposal, but the need is emerging: on January 26th, 2021, the US Space Command chief pled for the creation of an institution dedicated to space traffic control [20], while the US Congress will provide \$10 million in 2021 for the creation of a program to develop space traffic management [21].
+More recently in April 2022, during Geneva meeting, USA announced that they will no longer conduct destructive anti-satellite missile tests cause those tests created a lot of space debris.
+Most government agree that a standard is needed quickly to prevent the creation of those debris [22].
+In Europe, within the Horizon 2020 program [23], the European Commission (EC) started in January 2021 the SPACEWAYS project [24], which intends to create a common understanding of the guidelines and standards necessary to develop a Space Traffic Management (STM) concept for the EU.
 Moreover, the United Nations (UN) Committee on the Peaceful Uses of Outer Space (COPUOS) adopted between 2016 and 2019 a set of 21 voluntary guidelines to help achieve space sustainability, which they define as "the ability to maintain the conduct of space activities indefinitely into the future [...]".
-It should also oversee the implementation of an international STM program [29].
+It should also oversee the implementation of an international STM program [25].

 Meanwhile, unmonitored activity leads to satellites (or other objects) remaining in orbit long after their retirement.
 These retired yet still present satellites are uncontrolled, and are sometimes getting in the way of active satellites.
 Some orbital maneuvers already have to be performed in order to prevent collisions.
-Each maneuver reduces the active satellite's life expectancy, since it consumes fuel normally used to maintain its orbit, therefore shortening the time before the satellite will become debris itself [24].
+Each maneuver reduces the active satellite's life expectancy, since it consumes fuel normally used to maintain its orbit, therefore shortening the time before the satellite will become debris itself [19].